MicrosoftDocs/memdocs/memdocs/intune/apps/apps-win32-app-management.md

 ## Notifications for Win32 apps

 If needed, you can suppress showing user notifications per app assignment.
-Follow the steps above and choose either **Show toast notifications for computer restarts** or **Hide all toast notifications** for the **End user notifications** option in the **Edit assignment** pane based on the level of notificaiton suppression that you require.
+Follow the steps above and choose either **Show toast notifications for computer restarts** or **Hide all toast notifications** for the **End user notifications** option in the **Edit assignment** pane based on the level of notification suppression that you require.

 ## Next steps